Life insurance: something you pay a lot for, then never get to use. At least, almost never. Check out this email …

 That’s because Darlene has a whole life policy, as opposed to a term policy.
 When you buy a term policy, you have to die to get money from the insurance company.
 But whole life combines a death benefit with a savings account.
 So part of every monthly premium Darlene paid went into an interest-bearing savings account, and she’s free to tap that money whenever she wants.

 Like closing a bank account, she could just surrender the policy and take her money.
 There might, however, be surrender penalties — something she should definitely check out.
 She should also be aware of taxes.
 The interest she earned on the savings portion of her policy was tax-deferred, meaning she didn’t pay income taxes on it.
 When she takes it out, she’ll have to.

 An option that bypasses taxes would be to borrow against the savings (called “cash value”) with a policy loan.
 Low-interest loans are often made available by the insurance company for this specific purpose.
 Since borrowed money isn’t counted as income, taking her money out via a loan means she doesn’t have to pay taxes.
 Whether this would make sense depends on the interest she’d have to pay for the loan, as well as how much interest she’s earning on her savings.

 A final option would be for Darlene to stop making premium payments.
 In that case, the insurance company would use her accumulated savings to continue funding her death benefit until they’re used up.

 What should Darlene do?

-Darlene needs to contact the person or company that sold her the policy and ask a few questions…
+Darlene needs to contact the person or company that sold her the policy and find out a few things:

 - First, if there’s a surrender penalty and, if so, how much.